-- i) The Company initially recognises loans and advances, deposits, debt securities issues and subordinated liabilities on the date on which they originate.
-All other financial instruments (including regular way purchases and sales of financial assets) are recognised on the trade date, which is the date on which the Company a party to the contractual provisions of the instrument.
-A financial asset or liability is initially measured at fair value plus, for an item not at FVTPL, transaction costs that are directly attributable to its acquisition or issue. - ii) In case of investments in subsidiaries, joint ventures and associates the Company has chosen to measure its investments at deemed cost.
+- i) The company initially recognises loans and advances, deposits, debt securities issues and subordinated liabilities on the date on which they originate.
+All other financial instruments (including regular way purchases and sales of financial assets) are recognised on the trade date, which is the date on which the company a party to the contractual provisions of the instrument.
+A financial asset or liability is initially measured at fair value plus, for an item not at FVTPL, transaction costs that are directly attributable to its acquisition or issue. - ii) In case of investments in associates the company has chosen to measure its investments at deemed cost.